Dilution

 Definition of Dilution:

-Dilution occurs when there is a reduction in ownership interest resulting from issuing additional shares of stock.
+Dilution occurs when ownership interest in a company is reduced by issuing more shares of stock.

 Detailed Explanation:

-The effect of dilution is illustrated using supply and demand.
-On the graph below, the supply of shares is increased, and the price drops.
+The impact of dilution is illustrated in the supply and demand graph below.
+The share price decreases when the supply of shares increases.

-A stock split does not cause dilution.
-The number of shares is increased, and the price per share is adjusted, while the ownership interest remains unchanged.
-In our example above, assume there was a two-for-one stock split.
-Following the split, each shareholder would own 20,000 shares, but their ownership interest would remain 10 percent.
-In this case, their ownership interest has not been diluted.
+A stock split does not result in a dilution of ownership.
+While the number of shares increases, the price per share is adjusted so the overall ownership interest remains the same.
+For instance, in a two-for-one stock split, each shareholder would end up with 20,000 shares, but their ownership stake would remain 10 percent.

 Dig Deeper With These Free Lessons: